nus-cs2113-AY2122S1/ip/docs/README.md

 The resulting activities are all activities in your list containing your key word/phrase.

 ### 8. Bye
-Command `bye` ends your session with Duke and saves it in "tasks.txt" in the file titled "data".
+Command `bye` ends your session with Duke and saves it in "tasks.txt" in a folder titled "data".

 Example: `bye` will produce this output: